cytoscape/cytoscape.js/documentation/md/extensions.md

+The above extensions are a curated list.
+To add your extension, please submit a pull request that adds your extension to [the documentation configuration JSON file](https://github.com/cytoscape/cytoscape.js/blob/master/documentation/docmaker.json).
+Once pulled in, your extension will be listed with the next publish of the documentation.

 ## API

-The extensions API is very simple, following this format:
+The API makes it very easy to write an extension, following this format:

 ```
 cytoscape( type, name, extension );